cabal-club/cabal-client/README.md

 Returns a string path of where all of the cabals are stored on the hard drive.

+#### `Client.generateKey()`

+Returns a 64 character hex string i.e. a newly generated cabal key.
+Useful if you want to programmatically create a new cabal as part of a shell pipeline.

 #### `client.resolveName (name, cb)`